-My name is Ross and I will be beginning my first year working at HeadStart International School in August 2018, this will be my fourth year of teaching Computer Science and IT overall.
+My name is Ross I began working for HeadStart International School in August 2018, this year I will not only be a teacher, but also the school’s computing coordinator.
+Overall, this will be my fifth year of teaching Computer Science and IT.
 I am from Bushey, just outside London, in the UK.
 I first studied Psychology at the University of Essex and in-between term time worked for a computer company as an Engineer.
 After two years I then decided that I wanted to become a teacher and commenced on a fulfilling journey by doing a Computing course at Reading University and, finally, my PGCE at UCL’s Institute of Education.
 I have experience in various types of schools and I have run school clubs such as CCF, which is a cadet force for both the Army and RAF.
 This included teaching (and learning myself!) a whole squadron how to sail, kayak, canoe and mountain bike – I also learnt how to pilot a small plane!
 I’m a firm believer that a student’s experience of school should extend beyond academic success.
 Being able to offer students extracurricular activities is an important process of growing up, making friends and understanding commitment within a team.
 I like to live an active lifestyle which I believe can be transferred into a classroom.
 One of the main reasons I went into teaching was to be able to visit cultures around the world and truly immerse myself in them; HeadStart has given me the opportunity to do this.
-I’m extremely excited to start at HeadStart and make my mark on an already thriving institution.
+I’m extremely excited to make a positive impact with my new role at HeadStart, making my mark on an already thriving institution.